 Bringing brand clarity and relevance to a 100-year-old company—for the next 100 years.

-ABM Industries evolved over the course of a century from a small window-cleaning business into a world leader in manpower provisioning.
-While it is best known for its core business in janitorial services, a long series of acquisitions has given it capabilities in parking management, security, and building systems engineering, making it a global player in the building maintenance category.
+ABM Industries is a FORTUNE 500 company that had evolved over the course of a century from a small window-cleaning business into a world leader in manpower provisioning.
+While best known for its core business in janitorial services, a series of acquisitions added capabilities in parking management, security and building systems engineering, making ABM a global player in the building maintenance category.

-BrandingBusiness simplified ABM’s brand architecture under a “Branded House” format, setting the corporate master brand over its major lines of business and rolling up its myriad of sub-brands.
-To signal the entrance of a new ABM we created an entirely new visual expression system, formal identity guidelines, and a wide spectrum of applications including: fleet graphics, tradeshow elements, brand video, collateral, posters, and the 2011 ABM Annual Report.
+BrandingBusiness simplified ABM’s brand architecture under a “Branded House” format, setting the corporate master brand over its major lines of business and rolling up its many sub-brands.

 We developed a new brand position centered on Integrated Facility Solutions that articulated ABM’s unique value proposition: A global work force, enabled by technology, deep vertical expertise and unrivalled breadth of services—all delivered in an ecologically responsible manner and vertically integrated across a single platform.

 A new logo was designed to honor the company’s workforce, and BrandingBusiness added a new tag line: Building Value.
 The new line conveyed its clients’ primary physical assets—their buildings—along with ABM’s singular role in increasing those assets’ worth.

 To signal the emergence of this new ABM, we created an entirely new visual expression system and formal identity guidelines.

 We also developed a wide spectrum of applications, including fleet graphics, tradeshow elements, brand video, collateral, posters and the ABM Annual Report.